 IELTS Test

-Other well-known certificates are not recognized by all universities.
-In that case, you should inquire with the International Office of the university of your choice if they will accept the certificate you own.
+Other common certificates are not recognised by all universities.
+In this case, you should contact the International Office of the university of your choice to find out whether they accept your certificate.
 Common examples are:

-Each program can decide on a level of English skills independently.
-Therefore, the minimum results required from you vary from university to university.
+Each programme can decide on its own level of English proficiency.
+Therefore, the minimum score required will vary from university to university.

 How well do I need to speak English to study in Germany?